Discover & access data

 You can view the metadata (including an abstract, documentation, citation information, and a version history) and dig into the data directly on the **Tables** and/or **Files** tab.

 Each table contains a data browser to view cells, generate summary statistics, and display metadata for this table and each variable.
 Each file can be previewed and downloaded.
-Both tables and files can be added to projects to analyze.
+Both tables and files can be added to workflows for analysis.&#x20;

-Many datasets on Redivis are public, while others have requirements for certain levels of access enforced by the data owner.
+Many datasets on Redivis are public, while others have requirements for certain levels of access enforced by the data owner.&#x20;

 On the right side of the dataset, you can see your current access level.
 If you have **Metadata access** you can see the variable information and summary statistics, but you'll need to gain **Data access** in order to view the data contents or work with this data.